jcapellman/uc-berkeley-notebooks/Capstone_Project/README.md

-### TCP Traffic Classification
+# Capstone Project

-**Jarred Capellman**
+## TCP Traffic Classification Final Report

-#### Executive summary
+**By Jarred Capellman**

-#### Rationale
+#### Problem Statement
-Given that nearly everyone on the planet browses the Internet, being able to quickly determine if the packets are malicious would help provide a safer browsing experience for all Internet users.
+Given that nearly everyone on the planet browses the Internet, being able to quickly determine if the packets being transferred from their laptops are malicious would help provide a safer browsing experience for all Internet users.

 #### Research Question
 Can TCP traffic data from Chrome determine if the traffic is malicious or benign?